MileHacker Logo

 Nightclub Hours

-• Nightclubs typically stay open until the early during the morning.
+• Nightclubs typically stay open until the early morning hours.

-• These locations present options for those who enjoy a late in the evening out and dancing.
+• These locations present options for those who enjoy a after midnight out and dancing.

 • Heidelberg possesses diverse evening choices for all preferences.